 Now, the thing that seems to have been forgotten is that there are these little white cells around tumors that burrow tiny tunnels, or spaces, around the tumors.
 These white cells gobble out holes so the tumors can expand and grow into them, and recruit blood vessels from the body to help feed the tumor.

 These little guys are called Tumor Associated Macrophages (TAM’s).
 As it turns out, more TAM’s are reliable pointers to a worse prognosis.
-Here is a great paper on the topic.

 So what does this mean?
 And this key… it means that more blood flow would make more oxygen around tumors (in the tissue adjacent to the tumor) and less TAM’s, which would mean a better prognosis.
 Since acupuncture creates more blood flow, it could be argued that this blood flow would be beneficial for cancer patients, not harmful.

 Since acupuncture seems to help, and the argument that it worsens cancer seems as bullet proof as a slice of sponge cake, I would not turn away from this potentially useful tool.

 If you like this kind of thinking, you will love The Dog Cancer Survival Guide.

 As always, get input from your oncologist and veterinary acupuncture practitioner to see if acupuncture is suitable for your unique dog.